HegrJan/BlindGD77/docs/readme.txt

 If you would like to know how to create a DMR ID Database and download it to your radio so the radio can announce who just transmitted, see the "Creating and Downloading a DMR ID Database.txt" file in the docs folder.
 Plese note: The license and copyright information are set out in the file called license.txt.

 Please note!
-You will need to update your voice prompts, and no, this won’t overwrite your custom voice prompts.
+You will need to update your voice prompts.
+This will not overwrite your custom voice prompts.
-8 February 2022
+9 February 2022
 1. Fixed long standing issue of announcing channel errantly when dual watch or priority channel scan resumes after ptt is released.
 2. Increased the number of custom voice prompts to 32.
 In order to do this I had to rework the code which handles the entering of digits while SK1 is held down.
 To play a prompt, press SK1, enter the digits or digits, and release SK1.
 The prompt will either be played when you release SK1 or when you enter the second digit.
 To save, hold down the last digit, e.g. to save prompt 32, record the prompt, press and hold SK1, press and release digit 3, and then press and hold down digit 2 until you get the save mesage.
 3. Added new voice prompt/tag edit mode.